 NIV - New International Version: This is the most popular English Bible version other than the King James Version.
 A self-governing body of fifteen biblical scholars, the Committee on Bible Translation (CBT) was formed and charged with responsibility for the version, and in 1968 the New York Bible Society (which subsequently became the International Bible Society and then Biblica) generously undertook the financial sponsorship of the project.
 The translation of each book was assigned to translation teams, each made up of two lead translators, two translation consultants, and a stylistic consultant where necessary.
 The initial translations produced by these teams were carefully scrutinized and revised by intermediate editorial committees of five biblical scholars to check them against the source texts and assess them for comprehensibility.
 Each edited text was then submitted to a general committee of eight to twelve members before being distributed to selected outside critics and to all members of the CBT in preparation for a final review.
 Samples of the translation were tested for clarity and ease of reading with pastors, students, scholars, and lay people across the full breadth of the intended audience.
 Perhaps no other translation has undergone a more thorough process of review and revision.
 From the very start, the NIV sought to bring modern Bible readers as close as possible to the experience of the very first Bible readers: providing the best possible blend of transparency to the original documents and comprehension of the original meaning in every verse.
 With this clarity of focus, however, came the realization that the work of translating the NIV would never be truly complete.
 As new discoveries were made about the biblical world and its languages, and as the norms of English usage developed and changed over time, the NIV would also need to change to hold true to its original vision.
 The NIV is presented at a 7th grade reading level.

-HCSB - Holman Christian Standard Bible: This is our Southern Baptist translation and is a great translation.
+HCSB - Holman Christian Standard Bible: This is our Southern Baptist translation and is Very good. (the updated version of this translation is the CSB.)
 After several years of preliminary development, Holman Bible Publishers, the oldest Bible publisher in America, assembled an international, interdenominational team of 90 scholars, all of whom were committed to biblical inerrancy.
 Smaller teams of editors, stylists, and proofreaders then corrected and polished the translation.
 Outside consultants contributed valuable suggestions from their areas of expertise.
 An executive team then reviewed the final manuscripts.

 OK, these are descriptive terms about some translations.
 Others are good as well such as the New King James Version and even the Revised Standard Version, but what about all the others.